 - Others: Branch office or Representative Office (Liaison Office)

 The following instructions mainly shed light on the incorporation of a Private Company Limited by Shares in Hong Kong as it is most chosen by either foreign or local entrepreneurs.

-Unlike other offshore jurisdictions (BVI, Seychelles, Belize, etc.), the Hong Kong Companies Registry (CR) do not give provisional approval, or reservation, of company name.
+Unlike other offshore jurisdictions (BVI, Seychelles, Belize, etc.), the Hong Kong Companies Registry (CR) does not give provisional approval, or reservation, of the company name.